SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 rowid(s) (INT): 7
 ```

-I am going to skip the last module ```recon/netblocks-ports/census_2012``` since I think you get the idea.
+We skip the last module ```recon/netblocks-ports/census_2012``` since you already get the idea.

   * Add new domains gleaned from the results if they have not automatically been added.

-Sadly, none of the new domains were actually useful for us.
+Sadly, none of the new domains were actually useful.

   * Run modules that conduct DNS brute forcing of TLDs and SLDs against current domains.

-Now let's find new domains using brute forcing.
+Let's find new domains using brute forcing.
 First we should look for what is available.

 ```
 [recon-ng][websitename] > search domains-domains